 Where in the Body is Plantar Fascia and what causes it to Hurt?

-It is not surprising that this injury is extremely common in runners due to the large amount of stress placed on the heels during a good trot!
-Lots of hill training, sudden increase in mileage and/or speed, together with the average runner’s infamous neglect of a good post-run stretch are all factors which can contribute to the development of plantar fasciitis.
+It is not surprising that this injury is extremely common in runners due to a large amount of stress placed on the heels during a good trot!
+Lots of hill training, a sudden increase in mileage and/or speed, together with the average runner’s infamous neglect of a good post-run stretch are all factors which can contribute to the development of plantar fasciitis.

 Waitrons, flight attendants and other people whose jobs require them to stand for extended periods; as well as people who carry extra weight, are all vulnerable to developing pain and inflammation of this foot fascia too!
 Another factor that can increase tension in the plantar fascia is what you choose to wear on your feet.
-High heels and shoes with poor arch support are the main culprits that can cause over-loading, leading to micro tearing and irritation.
+High heels and shoes with poor arch support are the main culprits that can cause over-loading, leading to micro-tearing and irritation.

-The mechanics of your feet, ankles, knees and hips also play an important role in the development of this injury.
+The mechanics of your feet, ankles, knees, and hips also play an important role in the development of this injury.
 Arches that are too high or flat will either over-stretch or strain the plantar fascia respectively; while faulty ankle, knee, hip and lumbar spine mechanics may affect your walking and running gait.
 This can lead to incorrect weight distribution across the feet, resulting in stress and strain on the plantar fascia.

 Plantar fasciitis is usually felt in the morning as you take your first few steps after getting out of bed.
 It often starts gradually and is usually first felt as a sharp pain near your heel.
 As the day progresses the pain tends to decrease, and is usually reduced during exercise, although it may feel worse after.
-Sometimes people with plantar fasciitis experience pain during the toe off phase of walking or running, and as time goes by; the pain may spread from the heel to the include the arch of the foot.
+Sometimes people with plantar fasciitis experience pain during the toe-off phase of walking or running, and as time goes by; the pain may spread from the heel to the include the arch of the foot.

 What Can You Do?